JuliaLang/www.julialang.org/learning/getting-started.md

 ![Julia REPL](/assets/images/julia-repl.png)

-Julia Programs can be developed directly from REPL.History of all commands is stored even across restarts which can accessed using up-arrow key or ctrl-r for search.
+Julia can be worked with directly from REPL.History of all commands is stored even across restarts which can accessed using up-arrow key or ctrl-r for search.

-If you wish to keep your code more organised and wish to work on larger projects,there are many IDE/editor options available to explore:
+If you wish to keep your code more organized and wish to work on larger projects,there are many IDE/editor options available to explore:
 - [VS-code](https://code.visualstudio.com/)-Julia [Extension](https://www.julia-vscode.org/docs/dev/gettingstarted/#Installation-and-Configuration-1)
 - [Atom](https://atom.io/)- Julia Extension [Juno](http://docs.junolab.org/latest/man/installation/) Extension
-- [Pluto](https://github.com/fonsp/Pluto.jl)- Interactive notebooks with similiar features as jupyter notebooks
+- [Pluto](https://github.com/fonsp/Pluto.jl)- Interactive notebooks with similar features as jupyter notebooks
 - **Jupyter Notebook**-Julia can be used in jupyter using IJulia
 - **Repl.it**-Online repl to start exploring Julia instantly

 ## *Hello world!* example
-We have two methods to to do this,we can write a julia script or we can use julia repl to print "Hello World!!"
+We have two methods to do this,we can write a julia script or we can use julia repl to print "Hello World!!"

 ### - Method-1
-Instructions for the julia developement environment in vs code can be found here:[Julia-VScode](https://www.julia-vscode.org/docs/dev/gettingstarted/#Installation-and-Configuration-1)
+Instructions for the julia developement environment in Visual Studio Code can be found here:[Julia-VScode](https://www.julia-vscode.org/docs/dev/gettingstarted/#Installation-and-Configuration-1)
-1. create a new file and save it in your workspace as *hello.jl*:
+1. Create a new file and save it in your workspace as *hello.jl*:
-2. add the following source code in the *hello.jl*
+2. Add the following source code in the *hello.jl*
 3. Run it,Output can be seen in terminal
 ![VSCODE-Example](/assets/images/vscode-helloworld.png)